ankitects/anki-manual/src/templates/fields.md

 If you wish to include images or sounds on your cards that are the same for every card (eg, a company logo at the top of each card):

-1. Rename the file so it starts with an underscore, eg "\_logo.jpg".
+1. Rename the file so it starts with an underscore, e.g "\_logo.jpg".
    The underscore tells Anki that the file is used by the template and it should be exported when sharing the deck.